samarpanda/graphql-demo/README.md

     - How to manage local state with Apollo & GraphQL using client side schemas.
 By adding a directive.
     - Verify with a console.log to see the age property in the user data

+1. Fragments
+    - `git checkout step-09`
+    - Instead of duplicating fields within different queries, one can use fragments.